y-sunflower/fleur/README.md

 ## Current status/ideas

 - narwhals to handle dataframes
-- matplotlib/seaborn to handle plots
+- matplotlib to handle plots
 - scipy to handle stats

 Ideally, those should be the only dependencies.